 Also, be sure you’re buying the best mattress for your sleep position.
 If you spend the majority of the time on your back, you’re a back sleeper, but if you start on your back and roll over to the side, you’re probably a side sleeper.
 If this sounds like you, be sure to check out our other guides to find the best mattress for side sleepers and other sleeping positions.

-There are plenty of different materials used to make a mattress; however, the four main materials dominating the current market are innerspring, hybrid, latex, and memory foam.
+There are plenty of different materials used to make a mattress; however, the four main mattress types dominating the current market are innerspring, hybrid, latex, and memory foam.

-Innersprings are the veterans of the mattress world, they’ve been around for hundreds of years and aren’t going anywhere any time soon.
+Innersprings are the veterans of the mattress world.
+They’ve been around for many years and aren’t going anywhere any time soon.
 They’re known for being bouncy and because they’re made from coils, don’t come with any concern of sleeping hot.
 The only downside of an innerspring mattress is poor motion isolation, and many people complain of movement in the bed disrupting their sleep through the night.

 There are four main types of innerspring coils:

 The Continuous coil is another budget-friendly option.
 It’s made from a single wire twisted into a coil, making it very inexpensive to manufacture.
-Motion transfer is still a given with this innerspring as well.
+Motion transfer is still a given with this type of coil.

 The Marshall coils, otherwise known as pocketed coils, are the most adaptive when it comes to the innerspring design.
 Because these coils are pocketed and not connected, they are better when it comes to motion transfer and also provide great support throughout your body.

-Hybrid mattresses combine innerspring technology with latex or memory foam, combining these two provides contouring cushion while still relieving pressure points and keeping your spine aligned.
-A downside to hybrid mattresses is a good-quality mattress can be very expensive while offering a less competitive warranty than it’s all-foam counterparts.
-There are some cheaper options on the market; however, they are made from poorer quality materials and in turn lack the quality necessary for a good night’s sleep.
+Hybrid mattresses combine innerspring technology with latex or memory foam.
+These two features together relieve pressure points and keep your spine aligned.
+A downside to hybrid mattresses is a good-quality mattress can be very expensive while offering a less competitive warranty than its all-foam counterparts.
+There are some cheaper options on the market.
+But they are made from poorer quality materials and in turn lack the necessary quality for a good night’s sleep.

 Natural latex mattresses are both environmentally friendly and very durable.
 Their cooling properties help you stay comfortable throughout the night while it’s natural bounce provides support in all the right places.
 The biggest downside to natural latex is it comes with a hefty price tag because the materials required to create natural latex are relatively difficult to acquire.
 However, if you’re able to make this investment, your natural latex mattress may last you a very long time.

 Synthetic latex is made from Styrene Butadiene Rubber, otherwise known as SBR.
 It is more durable than natural latex, but not as eco-friendly or hypoallergenic.
-The plus side for opting for synthetic latex is it comes at a much lower price than natural latex.
+The plus side of synthetic latex is it comes at a much lower price than natural latex.

 Each type of latex can be manufactured to any desired firmness.
 In fact, many latex mattresses offer either flippable firmness or dual firmness.
-Flippable firmness means each side of your mattress will have different levels of firmness, while the latter is where the mattress is split down the middle with different levels of firmness on either side.
+Flippable firmness means each side of your mattress has a different firmness.

 You can learn more about latex mattresses in our best latex mattress guide.

-There are four main types of memory foam: traditional memory foam, plant-based memory foam, gel-infused memory foam, and polyurethane foam (poly-foam).
+There are three main types of memory foam: traditional memory foam, plant-based memory foam, and gel-infused memory foam.